nowzoo/ngx-firebase-forms/README.md

 An Angular library that extends [FormControl](https://angular.io/api/forms/FormControl) to bind it to a Firebase reference.
 Also comes with a helper to create FormGroups from a parent reference and a set of control configs, modeled on Angular `FormBuilder.group()`.

+**NB:** `NgxFirebaseControl` is primarily intended to work with Firebase references to scalar datapoints, like strings or numbers.
+The code uses `ref.set()` when the control's value changes and is valid.
+That does not mean you cannot use it with objects or arrays, but you should think carefully about how you go about things.

 ## Quick Start

 ```bash
 npm i @nowzoo/ngx-firebase-forms --save
 ```
+**There is no module to import.**

-This library consists of a couple of classes: `NgxFirebaseControl` which extends Angular's `FormControl` and `NgxFirebaseFormBuilder`, which has a static helper method to create a `FormGroup` of `NgxFirebaseControl`'s.
+This library consists of a couple of classes: `NgxFirebaseControl` which extends Angular's `FormControl`, and `NgxFirebaseFormBuilder`, which has a static helper method to create a `FormGroup` of `NgxFirebaseControl`'s.
-In additions there a re a couple of interfaces. **There is no module.**
+In additions there a re a couple of interfaces.

 Note that the examples below use [AngularFireDatabase from angularfire2](https://github.com/angular/angularfire2) to convenintly create Firebase references, but you can use whatever method you want.
 The library is not dependent on angularfire2.